HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~The broadest Circle that holds the Purpose of the whole Organization is its ***“Anchor Circle”***.
 The Anchor Circle holds all authorities and Domains that the Organization itself controls, and has no Super-Circle.
 The Anchor Circle may change its own Purpose or clarify its own Accountabilities via a Policy.~~

 De breedste Cirkel die het doel van de gehele Organisatie behelst wordt de ***"Anker Cirkel" / DorpsCirkel*** genoemd.
-De Anker Cirkel controleert alle authoriteiten en Domeinen van de organisatie en heeft geen Super-Cirkel.
+De Anker Cirkel controleert alle autoriteiten en Domeinen van de organisatie en heeft geen Super-Cirkel.
 De Anker Cirkel mag haar eigen doel aanpassen of haar verantwoordelijkheden verhelderen door middel van Beleid.

 ~~The Ratifiers may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.~~